Kymi, Greece

-Kymi (Greek: Κύμη, Kýmē) is a coastal town and a former municipality (7,112 inhabitants in 2011) in the island of Euboea, Greece, named after an ancient Greek place of the same name.
+Kymi (Greek: Κύμη, Kýmē) is a coastal town and a former municipality (6,706 inhabitants in 2021) in the island of Euboea, Greece, named after an ancient Greek town of the same name.
 Since the 2011 local government reform it is part of the municipality Kymi-Aliveri, of which it is a municipal unit.
 The municipal unit has an area of 167.616 km2.

+History

 The ancient Euboean Kyme is mentioned as a harbor town related to the more prominent poleis of Chalkis and Eretria in antiquity.
 Together with these, it is sometimes named as the founding metropolis of the homonymous Kymē (Cumae) in Italy, an important early Euboean colony, which was probably named after it.

+According to Strabo, Hippocles of Cyme, an ancient Greek oecist, was from here.
+He, along with Megasthenes of Chalcis, founded the colony near the area where then Rome flourished.
+This new colony contributed its Euboean alphabet to the culture of the area, which subsequently became the Latin alphabet.

-There are few or no archaeological traces of ancient Euboean Kyme, and its exact location is not known.
+There are few relevant archaeological traces in the area and its exact location is not known.
 A Bronze Age settlement has been excavated in nearby Mourteri.
 Some modern authors believe that Kyme never existed as an independent polis in historical times but that it was a mere village dependent on either Chalkis or Eretria.